-Major grants and contracts received by the College for the years ended June 30, 2016 and 2015 included the following:
+Major grants and contracts revenue received by the College for the years ended June 30, 2017 and 2016 included the following:

-- ACCCESS (Adult Collaborative of Cape Cod for Education and Support Services) at the College amounted to \$639,470 and \$597,633 as of June 30, 2016 and 2015, respectively.
+- ACCCESS (Adult Collaborative of Cape Cod for Education and Support Services) at the College amounted to \$608,793 and \$639,470 as of June 30, 2017 and 2016, respectively.
 ACCCESS offers small group instruction, individualized tutoring and computer-assisted learning opportunities for adults.
 Basic literacy and language instruction for beginning readers; preparation for GED (General Education Development Equivalency Diploma) examination and college and career advising are provided by experienced and sensitive staff.
 Non-native English speakers can enroll in beginning, intermediate, and advanced English language classes.
 Pronunciation and computer literacy classes are offered as needed.
-The program is funded by the Massachusetts Department of Elementary and Secondary Education. - TRIO Advantage Program at the College amounted to \$216,236 and \$276,322 as of June 30, 2016 and 2015, respectively.
+The program is funded by the Massachusetts Department of Elementary and Secondary Education. - TRIO Advantage Program at the College amounted to \$289,776 and \$246,679 as of June 30, 2017 and 2016, respectively.
 The Advantage Program is a TRIO/Student Support Services program funded by the U.S. Department of Education.
 The funding cycle is for five years, pending annual appropriations by Congress.
-The College received approval for the next five years: September 1, 2015 August 31, 2020.
-Our Advantage Program serves approximately 175 participants, two-thirds of whom must be first-generation college and low income, or have a documented disability.
+The College received approval for September 1, 2015 August 31, 2020.
+Our Advantage Program serves approximately 181 participants, two-thirds of whom must be first-generation college and low income, or have a documented disability.
 One third of the documented disabled must be low income as well.
 The remaining is either first generation or low income.
 Services provided include proactive academic advising, career counseling, peer mentoring, individual tutoring, financial/economic literacy, transfer and personal counseling.
 Community services and cultural events are also part of the program.
-Off-campus enrichment has included trips to New York and Boston area sites. - Financial Aid awards at the College amounted to \$6,175,680 and \$6,740,057 as of June 30, 2016 and 2015 respectively.
-The reduction in financial aid is primarily due to fewer enrolled students.
+Off-campus enrichment has included trips to New York and Boston area sites. - Financial Aid awards at the College amounted to \$6,102,084 and \$6,199,562 as of June 30, 2017 and 2016 respectively.
+The minimal reduction in financial aid is primarily due to fewer enrolled students.
 Financial aid awards are based upon a student's financial need and the cost of attendance.
-In fiscal year 2016, 2,329 students received financial aid, down from 2,681 in fiscal year 2015.
+In fiscal year 2017, 2,211 students received financial aid, down from 2,329 in fiscal year 2016.

-Revenues and Expenses - Continued

-2016 2015 - 2014 The sources of these awards: Federal Government \$ 4,062,529 \$ 4,537,276 \$ 5,143,784 Commonwealth of Massachusetts 1,259,919 1,434,523 1,470,397 Grants and private donations 853,232 768,258 1,016,535 \$ 6,175,680 \$ 6,740,057 \$ 7,630,716
+Revenues and Expenses - Continued 2017 2016 2015 The sources of these awards: Federal Government Commonwealth of Massachusetts Grants and private donations \$ 3,740,813 1,267,905 1,093,366 \$ 4,062,529 1,259,919 853,232 \$ 4,537,276 1,434,523 768,258 \$ 6,102,084 \$ 6,175,680 \$ 6,740,057